shobhitgupta1245/microbenchmark/README.md

 ## Timeout Configuration

 The benchmark has a default timeout of 30 minutes.
 If your benchmarks need more time, you can modify the `DEFAULT_TIMEOUT_MINUTES` constant in the `Main` class.

+## Metrics

+### Local Metrics
+The benchmark provides detailed local metrics including:
+- Operation counts and failure rates
+- Latency percentiles (P50, P75, P90, P95, P99)
+- Throughput per batch size
+- Overall throughput and timing statistics

+### Google Cloud Monitoring
+When configured, the benchmark automatically publishes metrics to Google Cloud Monitoring:
+1. Enable the Cloud Monitoring API in your Google Cloud project
+2. Configure your project ID in `monitoring.properties`
+3. Ensure you have appropriate permissions (Monitoring Metric Writer role)
+4. View metrics in the Google Cloud Console under Monitoring > Metrics Explorer

+Available Cloud Metrics:
+- `operations.total`: Total operations processed
+- `operations.failed`: Failed operations count
+- `batch.execution`: Batch execution timing with percentiles
+- `batch.count`: Number of batches by size
+- `query.execution`: Individual query execution timing

+All metrics are tagged with:
+- `database`: The database type (spanner/postgres)
+- `application`: "microbenchmark"
+- `batch_size`: For batch-related metrics
+- `type`: For query-specific metrics